 DAY 4 – Northampton, Hawkes Head, Geraldton (B,L,D)

-Today we travel into the southern edge of the Murchison Basin via the historic mining town of Northampton, and on through the coastal gorge and Red Bluff.
+Today we travel into the southern edge of the Murchison Basin via the historic mining town of Northampton, then on through the coastal gorge and Red Bluff.
 Walk on the wild side visiting Rainbow Jungle, regarded as Australia’s most beautiful parrot habitat, with one of the largest free flight aviaries in the world.
-We then head to Hawkes Head to view the river gorges and magnificent wildflowers, and visit the West Loop Skywalk lookout before returning to Geraldton late afternoon.
+We then move on to Hawkes Head to view the river gorges and magnificent wildflowers, and visit the West Loop Skywalk lookout before returning to Geraldton late afternoon.

 DAY 5 – Dalwallinu (B,L,D)

 This morning we take a short tour of Geraldton, passing the HMAS Sydney Memorial and the Francis Xavier Church.
-Some spectacular sighting of the wildflowers will be seen as we travel inland to the wheat growing area of Dalwallinu where in springtime, coloured orchids and everlastings cover the uncultivated areas.
-1 Night Stay: Dalwallinu Wheatland Motel, Dalwallinu
+Some spectacular sighting of the wildflowers will be seen as we travel inland to the wheat growing area of Dalwallinu, where in springtime, coloured orchids and everlastings cover the uncultivated areas.
+1 Night Stay: Dalwallinu Wheatland Motel